aparker314159/ctf-writeups/MapleCTF2023/coinflip.md

 # Intro

-Over the weekend, I participated in Maple CTF as part of my university's CTF team.
+Over the weekend, I participated in Maple CTF as part of UMD's CTF team.
 I didn't solve too many challenges, but I figured I'd do a writeup of one of them that I particularly enjoyed.
-As with all of the writeups I do, I'm going to try to walk through my thought process on top of providing a solution to the challenge.
+As with all of the writeups I do, I'm going to try to walkthrough my thought process on top of providing a solution to the challenge.

 # The Challenge